 How to set Scope 3 targets

 Value chains can be vast and setting targets may seem intimidating.
-So, when understanding the task at hand, it is essential to break it down into parts.
+Therefore, it is essential to break this gargantuan task into simpler parts.

 You can start by grouping your suppliers into smaller, more manageable units.
 Consider CDP’s classification system.
 It splits your value chain into upstream and downstream.
 Then, it divides it into 15 categories.
 A comprehensive Scope 3 goal will require eventually addressing all relevant segments.
 However, you can start by screening for emissions hotspots and engaging supply chain partners in those areas.
 It is also possible to set separate upstream and downstream targets to begin acting where most emissions originate.